 As is often the case in a small town, Rock Spring doesn't have a public transportation system that people use for their commute.

-The per capita income in Rock Spring in 2022 was $35,802, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
-This equates to an annual income of $143,208 for a family of four.
+The per capita income in Rock Spring in 2022 was $35,973, which is upper middle income relative to Georgia, and middle income relative to the rest of the US.
+This equates to an annual income of $143,892 for a family of four.
 However, Rock Spring contains both very wealthy and poor people as well.

 The people who call Rock Spring home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rock Spring residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rock Spring include English, Irish, German, European, and Scottish.